GrzegorzusLudi/kino_dankkgp/README.md

 ## Running server

 Remember that before running server you should build UI first.
-Look at Frontend section to know how to do that.
+Look at Frontend section to learn how to do that.
-After successfully running server you should be able to access it at You should be able to access server at http://127.0.0.1:5000/
+After successfully running server you should be able to access app at http://127.0.0.1:5000/

 ### Linux